Tsurugi (sword): History

-The term tsurugi (剣) designates a straight, double-edged, bladed weapon from Japan.
-It is a sword with two cutting edges, one on each side of its blade, unlike the tachi, katana, wakizashi, or odachi, which have only one cutting edge on one side of the blade.
+The term (剣, tsurugi) designates a straight, double-edged, bladed weapon from Japan.
+It is a sword with two cutting edges, one on each side of its blade, unlike the tachi, katana, wakizashi, or ōdachi, which have only one cutting edge on one side of the blade.

-The oldest bronze sword excavated in Japan is a Chinese style dagger from around 800 BC in the Yayoi period (1000 BC – 300 AD).
-A large number of bronze tsurugi made around 200 B.C. in the Yayoi period were excavated from several sites, and it is thought that tsurugi were mass-produced in Japan in this period.
-Bronze tsurugi of this period were mainly used for religious services.
-The Yayoi period was the transition period from bronze to iron.
-However, the iron tsurugi were usually forged from the 5th century (Kofun period) to the 9th century (Heian period).
+The oldest bronze sword excavated in Japan is a Chinese-style dagger from around 800 BCE in the Yayoi period (1000 BCE – 300 CE).
+A large number of bronze tsurugi made around 200 BCE in the Yayoi period were excavated from several sites, and it is thought that tsurugi were mass-produced in Japan in this period.
+Bronze tsurugi of this period were primarily used in religious ceremonies.
+The Yayoi was the transition period from bronze to iron.
+However, iron tsurugi were usually forged from the 5th century (Kofun period) to the 9th century (Heian period).

 From the 10th century, the development of the curved tachi began, from which the katana emerged.
-For a long time, tsurugi were made as weapons or for religious services, but after the 10th century, they completely disappeared as weapons and came to be made only as offerings to Shinto shrines and Buddhist temples.
-One of the most famous tsurugi is the one made in the Heian period (794－1185) owned by Kongō-ji and stored by Kyoto National Museum.
-It is made to imitate the sword Fudo Myōō holds in his right hand, and the hilt is in the shape of a vajra, a Buddhist altar tool.
+For a long time, tsurugi were made as weapons or for religious services, but after the 10th century, they completely disappeared as weapons and came to be made only as offerings to shrines and Buddhist temples.
+One of the most famous tsurugi was made in the Heian period (794－1185); it belongs to Kongō-ji and is stored by Kyoto National Museum.
+It is made to imitate the sword of the Buddhist deity Fudo Myōō holds in his right hand, and the hilt is in the shape of a vajra, an altar tool.

 The tsurugi forged by Fujiwara Kunimichi in 1654 during the Edo period.
 It was made into an offering to Susanoo, the main enshrined kami of Yasaka Shrine.